miquelvir/lsds-2025/projects/2-sparkrdd/README.md

     - Spark-submit options: specify the `tweet_parser.py` module.
 For example: `--py-files s3://lsds-2025-miquel-test/app/tweet_parser.py`
     - Arguments: specify the input and output.
 For example: `es s3://lsds-2025-miquel-test/input/Eurovision3.json`.

+- Paste a screenshot

 - When you submit a step, wait until the `Status` is `Completed`.

+- Paste a screenshot

 > [!TIP]
 > You can find the logs in your S3 bucket: `logs/{cluster id}/containers/application_*_{run number}/container_*_000001/stdout.gz` - they might take some minutes to appear